-Berle and Means analogize business activity with military service in the course arguing against the “individual liberty” advocated by Adam Smith.
-They remarked that whereas the enterprises of Smith’s era consisted of “an individual or a few partners . . . today we have tens and hundreds of thousands of owners, of workers, and of consumers combined in single enterprises.”
+Berle and Means analogize business activity with military service while arguing against the “individual liberty” advocated by Adam Smith.
+Whereas the enterprises of Smith’s era consisted of “an individual or a few partners . . . today we have tens and hundreds of thousands of owners, of workers, and of consumers combined in single enterprises.”
 The rise of these large organizations meant that “individual initiative” would largely disappear: “the idea that an army operates on the basis of rugged individualism would be ludicrous.
-Equally so is the same idea with respect to the modern corporation”.
-Berle and Means had realised that the corporation was not just an economic institution, but also a social one, embodying a wide range of interpersonal relationships contextualized by power, in a similar fashion to the military.
+Equally so is the same idea with respect to the modern corporation.”
+Berle and Means had realized that the corporation was not just an economic institution, but also a social one, embodying a wide range of interpersonal relationships contextualized by power, in a similar fashion to the military.

 Neither Berle nor Means was a socialist and they almost certainly detested the Bolshevik regime that came to power in late 1917.
 However, the analysis of corporate governance in their book was grounded in an interpretation of history that follows Marxism in holding that conflict between different layers of societies and organizations is a universal constant and a primary motor of historical change.
 They note that the current struggle over control of America’s great business corporations is just the latest iteration of a perennial issue: “a constant warfare has existed between the individuals wielding power, in whatever form, and the subjects of that power,” with the latter group wanting to ensure that power is “the servant of the bulk of the individuals it affects.”
 Previous examples of this tension include “the long struggles for the reform of the Catholic Church” and historic struggles over the development of constitutional government.
-In analyzing recent struggles to control US companies, Berle and Means used military language and metaphors.
-For instance, .in the course of discussing the use in 1929 of proxy votes by John D. Rockefeller, Jr. to oust Colonel Robert W. Stewart as chairman of Standard Oil Company of Indiana, Berle and Means refer to the “fight,” “battle,” and “open warfare”.
+In analyzing recent struggles to control U.S. companies, Berle and Means used military language and metaphors.
+For instance, Berle and Means use words such as “fight,” “battle,” and “open warfare” when referring to the use of proxy votes in 1929 by John D. Rockefeller, Jr. to oust Colonel Robert W. Stewart as chairman of Standard Oil Company of Indiana.

 Although the worldview expressed by Berle and Means in The Modern Corporation is similar to that of Marxism in that it posits that social conflict is a universal constant, their approach differs from Marxism, which issues confident predictions about the future.
 Berle and Means evidently disagree with the Marxist concept of historical inevitability and as a result their book is characterized by intellectual modesty and a sense of historical contingency.
 Berle and Means confess that it is not yet clear to them what “position in the community” America’s “princes of industry” will eventually acquire.
 They note that while other authors regard the current socio-economic order (“plutocracy”) was “a transition phase towards ultimate socialism or communism,” it was too soon to venture a firm conclusion about how the existing system would evolve.
-Similarly, they declare that “it is not possible to predict” with absolutely certainty that the trend towards corporate concentration would continue, since the annual rate of concentration was varied in recent years.
+Similarly, they declare that “it is not possible to predict” with absolutely certainty that the trend towards corporate concentration would continue since the annual rate of concentration was varied in recent years.
 To reinforce their claim that the future was prediction was challenging, they point out the concentration rate in “1921 through 1923” slowed, which may have been “a breathing spell after the excessive growth of the war years.”
 In other words, the rate of corporate consolidation was not destined to accelerate forever.
 However, they are reasonably confident that “the great corporation, already of tremendous importance today, will become increasingly important in the future.”